Branjosef/ror-discussion-questions/README.md

-# ror-discussion-questions
+# Discussion Questions: MVCs in Rails

 Take 30 minutes and discuss the following with your table group.
 Try whiteboarding out different solutions and ideas!

 1 .
 How does Twitter prevent two users from having the same username?